oracle-livelabs/adb/adb-azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 ***NOTE: Do not disconnect the swingbench application.
 The next steps show the Autoscaling capability of the Autonomous Database.***

-## Task 3: Enable Compute Auto Scaling in you Autonomous database
+## Task 3: Enable Compute Auto Scaling in Autonomous database

 - Login to Azure portal and navigate to your Autonomous database overview page and expand ***Settings*** and click on ***Resource allocation*** and ***Manage***.